|Front Office Biographies|

 Special Assistant to the GM and Major League Scout

-Bill Bryk is in his sixth season with the D-backs as a Special Assistant to the General Manager and Major League Scout after joining the organization in November 2010.
+Bill Bryk is in his seventh season with the D-backs as a Special Assistant to the General Manager and Major League Scout after joining the organization in November 2010.
 Bryk's focus is in scouting Major League players in the American League and to serve as an advisor on player trades, acquisitions and roster moves.

 In 1978, Bryk managed an independent club in Grays Harbor, Wash., to the league championship and was named Manager of the Year.
 This led him back to affiliated ball with the San Diego Padres organization in 1979.
 He worked full-time as a scouting supervisor and in player development as a short-season manager.
 In 1982, he left the Padres to work for the Pittsburgh Pirates, both in scouting and player development.
 Over the next 18 years, Bryk would work as a scouting supervisor, special assignment scout, assistant scouting director, assistant farm director, national crosschecker and pitching coordinator.

 Among the players he drafted and signed were Tom Prince, Rob Mackowiak, Mark Thurmond, Lou Collier and Paul Wagner.
-In 1999, he returned to the Padres as a Special Assistant to the General Manager under Kevin Towers, also doubling as Minor League field coordinator.
+In 1999, he returned to the Padres as a Special Assistant to the General Manager, also doubling as Minor League field coordinator.

 Bryk has been honored with numerous awards for his contributions to baseball over the last four decades.
 In 2009, he was inducted into the Midwest Scouts Association Hall of Fame in Kansas City and was also honored with the George Genovese Lifetime Achievement Award in Scouting by the Professional Baseball Scouts Foundation in January 2010.